Department of World Languages, Literatures, and Cultures

 Current faculty information can be located on the Cleveland State University Faculty Profile page.

-A limited number of graduate assistantships and graduate tuition scholarships are provided each year to qualified students.
+A limited number of graduate assistantships are provided each year to qualified students.
 These students may assist in course instruction or other activities as assigned.
 Students interested in applying for an assistantship or graduate-tuition grant should write to the MA in Spanish Graduate Director, when applying to the program.
-Reference should be made to prior teaching experience and to the anticipated effect of an assistantship or graduate-tuition grant on the student’s plan of graduate study.
+Reference should be made to prior teaching experience and to the anticipated effect of an assistantship on the student's plan of graduate study.
 An undergraduate grade-point average of at least 3.0 is required.
 Students who are selected as teaching assistants must take the graduate teaching methods course (SPN 631 ) as part of their supervised experience.
-Other scholarships might be available for highly qualified students.
+Other scholarships may be available for highly qualified students.

 Graduates of the Master of Arts in Spanish program typically go on to be teachers in local secondary schools, teach at the community-college level, or enter Ph.D. programs in Spanish.
-Other careers are diverse, including government service, international business, librarian-ship, media, and management fields.
+Other careers are diverse, including government service, international business or positions in libraries, media, and management fields.

 In addition to College of Graduate Studies requirements for admission, applicants must meet the following criteria: